Add or remove a tenant from a database

 The laws apply to all listings, including any listings made before the new laws commenced.

 Always try to resolve any disagreement with your tenant through negotiation.
-If you cannot resolve the matter, the tenant can apply to the Magistrates Court to have incorrect, out-of-date, ambiguous or unjust listings removed.
+If you cannot resolve the matter, the tenant can lodge a complaint with Consumer Protection or apply to the Magistrates Court to have incorrect, out-of-date, ambiguous or unjust listings removed.

 The Court can make orders for information about a tenant in the database to be wholly or partly removed, changed or not listed at all if it was a proposed listing.